How Many Steps in a Mile? Walking + Running Guide

 There are different ways to measure your steps per mile and daily step count.

 • Manually count your steps.
 One way is to manually measure your steps.
+You can then use a calculator to make calculations on your average steps per day.
 To do this, you can go to an outdoor track that is standard length (400 meters, almost a fourth of a mile).
 Walk around the inside lane for one lap and count your steps.
 Multiply this number by 4 to get an estimate of your steps per mile.

 • Use a tracking app such as a pedometer app or a fitness tracking app like Google Fit or Apple Health.
 Tracking apps use GPS signals to determine your location and movement and can give you a general idea of your steps in a mile and steps per day.